Enriching Streaming Data from Redpanda

 Bytewax offers two types of workers: worker threads and worker processes.
 In most cases, it is recommended to use worker processes, as this approach can maximize the efficiency of data processing.

 With Bytewax you can easily optimize your workflow for your data streaming needs, whether working on a small project or processing large volumes of data.

 Deploying your dataflow can be done in several ways, depending on your needs.
 While you can run dataflows as a regular Python script for local testing

-> python dataflow.py, the recommended way to work with dataflows in production is to use the waxctl command line tool to easily run the workloads on your cloud infrastructure or on the bytewax platform.
+> python -m bytewax.run dataflow:flow, the recommended way to work with dataflows in production is to use the waxctl command line tool to easily run the workloads on your cloud infrastructure or on the bytewax platform.

-run.sh script, which will start a container running Redpanda, load it with sample data, while building the docker image.
+run.sh script, which will start a container running Redpanda and load it with sample data.
 From there, it will run the dataflow from the tutorial and enrich the data.